gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker.md

     It is recommended you configure the volumes used by your data nodes to fit your infrastructure and possibly run `datanode` containers across multiple machines and network them together to have full data distribution.

+#### Accumulo

+There are a few different containers that need to be started for an Accumulo instance.
+They work on a similar principal to the Hadoop/HDFS containers where the configuration is added via a bind-mount and the different services started via the command passed to the container.

+For Accumulo we will use the `gchq/gaffer` image which includes the libraries for both Gaffer and Accumulo.
+For a deployment of Accumulo generally the following nodes/containers are needed:

+- `master` - This is the primary coordinating process.
+Must specify one node.
+  Can specify a few for fault tolerance (note as of Accumulo v2.1 this is referred to as `manager`).
+- `gc` - The Accumulo garbage collector.
+Must specify one node.
+Can specify a few for fault tolerance.
+- `monitor` - Node where Accumulo monitoring web server is run.
+- `tserver` - An Accumulo worker process.

+=== "master node"

+    ```bash
+    docker run \
+           --detach \
+           --hostname accumulo-master \
+           --name accumulo-master \
+           --env ACCUMULO_CONF_DIR="/etc/accumulo/conf" \
+           --env HADOOP_USER_NAME="hadoop" \
+           --volume /custom/configs/accumulo:/etc/accumulo/conf \
+           --volume /var/log/accumulo \
+           gchq/gaffer:2.0.0-accumulo-2.0.1 master
+    ```
+=== "gc node"

+    ```bash
+    docker run \
+           --detach \
+           --hostname accumulo-gc \
+           --name accumulo-gc \
+           --env ACCUMULO_CONF_DIR="/etc/accumulo/conf" \
+           --env HADOOP_USER_NAME="hadoop" \
+           --volume /custom/configs/accumulo:/etc/accumulo/conf \
+           --volume /var/log/accumulo \
+           gchq/gaffer:2.0.0-accumulo-2.0.1 gc
+    ```

+=== "monitor node"

+    ```bash
+    docker run \
+           --detach \
+           --hostname accumulo-monitor \
+           --name accumulo-monitor \
+           --publish 9995:9995 \
+           --env ACCUMULO_CONF_DIR="/etc/accumulo/conf" \
+           --env HADOOP_USER_NAME="hadoop" \
+           --volume /custom/configs/accumulo:/etc/accumulo/conf \
+           --volume /var/log/accumulo \
+           gchq/gaffer:2.0.0-accumulo-2.0.1 monitor
+    ```

+=== "tserver node"

+    ```bash
+    docker run \
+           --detach \
+           --hostname accumulo-tserver \
+           --name accumulo-tserver \
+           --env ACCUMULO_CONF_DIR="/etc/accumulo/conf" \
+           --env HADOOP_USER_NAME="hadoop" \
+           --volume /custom/configs/accumulo:/etc/accumulo/conf \
+           --volume /var/log/accumulo \
+           gchq/gaffer:2.0.0-accumulo-2.0.1 tserver
+    ```